aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M03-Unit 4 Configure an ExpressRoute Gateway.md

    ‎![](../media/az700-m3-unit4.png)

 ## Task 1: Create the VNet and gateway subnet

+In this task, you will create the VNet and gateway subnet, you are setting up a Virtual Network (VNet) and configuring the necessary gateway subnet to support Azure VPN Gateway functionality.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Virtual networks (1)**, and then select **Virtual networks (2)** under services.